paradicms/paradicms.github.io/docs/tutorials/directory-ssg/index.md

 sidebar_position: 1
 ---

-# Tutorial: generate a digital exhibition from Markdown files in a GitHub repository
+# Tutorial: generate a digital exhibition from files in a GitHub repository

-The tutorial will guide you in creating a web-based digital exhibition from Markdown files.
+The tutorial will guide you in creating a web-based digital exhibition from files in a GitHub repository.

 You will:
-* Define the contents of your exhibition using [Markdown](https://www.markdownguide.org/) files arranged in a prescribed directory structure
+* Define the contents of your exhibition using files arranged in a prescribed directory structure
 * Generate a website for the exhibition using [GitHub Actions](https://github.com/features/actions)
 * Deploy the site using [GitHub Pages](https://pages.github.com/)